23.8.12

 Given its title, it seems strange that this book should have jumped out at me the way it did.
 But sometimes you only notice the things you want to notice, like when you learn something new and then you see it everywhere.

 If you haven't come across it already, I am talking about Quiet: the Power of Introverts in a World That Can't Stop Talking by Susan Cain.
-I read it in a few days a couple of weeks ago, and it felt like it had been written just for me – it's really fascinating if you are an introvert yourself, or just looking to understand one.
+I read it in a few days a couple of weeks ago – it's really fascinating if you are an introvert yourself, or just looking to understand one.

 breaker small